Top restaurant order systems for restaurants looking to streamline their overall workflow and operations

 1. Know what you need

-Think about what your restaurant actually needs.
+Think about what your business actually needs.

 Are you dealing with a high volume of orders every day, or just a few here and there?
 Is your menu super simple, or do you offer a ton of customization?